SultanZhalifa/smart-warehouse/README.md

 This project was developed as part of a Software Engineering course at President University using the Scrum methodology.

-## Bio-Hazard Detection Context

-This project focuses on detecting animals such as snakes, cats, and geckos that may pose risks in warehouse environments.
-The system aims to improve safety and prevent contamination through early detection and alert mechanisms.

 ## Detection Workflow